kunukn/dfds-fonts/README.md

 </script>
 ```

-apply the font in css
+Apply the font in CSS

 ```css
 body {